-Developmental Disorders of the Nervous System
+Developmental Disorders of the Nervous System Group

 The Developmental Disorders of the Nervous System group headed by Prof. Dr. Markus Schülke-Gerstenfeld investigates genetic causes of congenital developmental disorders of the nervous system.
 These include various forms of epilepsy as well as diseases of the mitochondria (power stations of the cells), the nerves (neuropathies), and the muscles (myopathies).
 The group’s aim is to uncover new pathomechanisms and to use this knowledge to develop treatment methods.
 To achieve this, emphasis is placed on close links, cooperation, and efficient channels of communication between patient care, clinical research, and laboratory work.